Promptpay

 Notes

-• For purchase processing with redirection of the customer to the provider service the expiration time of the QR code on the provider side is 6 minutes.
+• for purchase processing with redirection of the customer to the provider service the expiration time of the QR code on the provider side is 6 minutes.

-• For purchase processing without redirection of the customer to the provider service the expiration time of the QR code on the side of the ecommpay payment platform can be configured.
+• for purchase processing without redirection of the customer to the provider service the expiration time of the QR code on the side of the ecommpay payment platform can be configured.
 To set the expiration time of the QR code, contact ecommpay technical support specialists.

 Interaction diagram